JMS55/jms55.github.io/content/posts/2026_04_12_solari_bevy_0_19/index.md

 }
 ```

-Stochastic world cache updates keeps the performance hit down in larger scenes, at the cost of less reactive lighting.
+Stochastic world cache updates keep the performance hit down in larger scenes, at the cost of less reactive lighting.

 {{ figure(src="bistro_stochastic_cells_update.png", caption="0.47ms to update a random 40,000 world cache cells in Bistro") }}